Essential guide to business continuity and disaster recovery plans

 A comprehensive collection of articles, videos and more, hand-picked by our editors

 Typically, a suite of application programs can be kept on the LAN server.
-Users who need an application frequently can download it once and then run it from their local hard disk.
+Users who need an application frequently can download it once and then run it from their local device.
 Users can order printing and other services as needed through applications run on the LAN server.
-A user can share files with others at the LAN server; read and write access is maintained by a LAN administrator.
+A user can share files with others stored on the LAN server; read and write access is maintained by a network administrator.
 A LAN server may also be used as a Web server if safeguards are taken to secure internal applications and data from outside access.

 Continue Reading About local area network (LAN)